goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 -> %
 ```

-We can see that once the process has been ended, the command are done.
+We can see that once the process has been ended, the command is completed.
 When you compile your Go/Typescript/Java application you are definitely running a command (even if you don't really open a terminal).

 ### Long running service

-Simple command is pretty simple and straightforward.
+Simple command is pretty intuitive and straightforward.
 But long running service on the other hand, has a very different nature.

-A long running service might keep running forever until it is killed.
-It considered `ready` when it serve what it intended to.
+A long running service might keep `running` forever until it is killed.
+A service is considered as `ready` when it serve what it intended to.
+You can have a service that already `running`, but doesn't `ready` to receive any request yet.

-Web server and database server are definitely long running services.
+Web servers and database servers are definitely considered as long running services.
 Those services might run in the background automatically, thus less obviously visible by end user.
-But invisible is not equal to inexistance.
+But invisible doesn't mean inexistance.
 In fact, you can find long running service everywhere.
-Arguably, your OS is big long running service.
-It is always there, waiting for your inputs or external events, and act accordingly.
+Even your OS can be considered as a long running service.
+An OS always there, waiting for your inputs or external events, and act accordingly.

-Let's try running a static web service by invoking `python -m http.server 8080`.
+Now let's try running a static web service by invoking `python -m http.server 8080`.

 ```
 gofrendi@sanctuary [10:31:47] [~/playground/example]